progwksp/MyWeatherApp/README.md

 # WeatherApp
- Testing of weather app in github
+ A simple weather Web app for Hong Kong hosting in GitHub